starkic/starkic/README.md

   <div align="center">
     <p>

-<sub> im sorry that my links seem ignorant and very aggressive, **_im friendly!!!_** this github is built on the foundation of me being possessive, i am, but if you're a double, i'll only have distance with you or hide you out of my uncomfort. don't take it to heart, im sorry, its not you. /pos
+<sub> im sorry that my links seem ignorant and very aggressive, **_im friendly !!!_** this github is built on the foundation of me being possessive, i am, but if you're a double, i'll only have distance with you or hide you out of my uncomfort. don't take it to heart, im sorry, its not you .  /pos

+<sub> whispers are open, friend requests are open, love interacting !

   </p>
   </div>